felixsuarez0727/demo-faster-whisper/mock_jobserver_test/README.md

 ### `mock_server.py`

-This server-side script, developed using `Flask`, simulates a server environment for audio transcription tasks.
+This server-side script, developed using the `Flask` framework, simulates a server environment for audio transcription tasks.
 Below is a brief overview of its functionalities:

 ### Endpoints